Bootstrapping non-unitary CFTs: The objective function

+For an exact solution, $\vec C_{\{z\}}$ is independent of the chosen sample.
+For a truncated or approximate spectrum, however, the inferred OPE coefficients fluctuate with $\{z\}$.
+Their statistical spread therefore directly measures the residual crossing error:

+In practice, the proximity of the sampled points can make $G_{\{z\}}$ ill-conditioned.
+We therefore take $N_z\gg N$ samples and infer $\vec C_{\{z\}}$ by least squares, which leads to the objective function

-where $\sigma(C_{i \{z\}})$ is the standard deviation of the solution of the OPE coefficient for the $i$-th state and $N_r$ denotes the number of low-lying states whose inferred OPE coefficients are included in the objective.
-However, when we compare searches with different assumed numbers of internal operators, we will mostly use $N_r = 1$ and focus on the lowest-dimension state.
-In that case the reward is directly comparable across spectra with different numbers of internal operators.
+where $N_r$ counts the low-lying inferred OPE coefficients included in the reward.
+Large $R$ therefore signals a spectrum whose inferred OPE data are stable under variations of the sampled cross-ratios, and hence approximately satisfy crossing.
+When comparing truncations with different numbers of exchanged operators, we usually take $N_r=1$ and focus on the lowest-dimension exchanged state, making the reward directly comparable across truncations.